 Council Meeting Summary

-A short summary of the meeting on 25th July, which contained reports from the finance team, works and services (BAU), rebuild infrastructure, a proposed road stopping, community services, economic recovery, and the responsible camping working group.
+A short summary of the meeting on 29th August which included; reports from the finance team, works and services (BAU), rebuild infrastructure, a proposed traffic bylaw, the representation review, mana whakahono a rohe, road stopping, residents and ratepayers satisfaction survey, native planting report, kiwa road restoration proposal (public entry), community services, resource consent update, Top 10 holiday park, lyell creek and beach clean up and the Kaikoura Youth Council.

 Horizontal Infrastructure Rebuild Programme (18 July)

 The community services update was to provide the Mayor and Councillors with an update on the overall Kaikōura community wellbeing.
-Top issues that have been identified in the community development space are fatigue and financial hardship.
-People are living with heightened stress – some of which is a result of financial hardship.
-The Outreach team has completed a total of 648 surveys in the community.
+Top issues include at least 8 local families unable to remain in Kaikōura due to lack of accommodation as not successful with rental accommodation, many residents living with heightened stress, tired and not coping well The Outreach team has completed a total of 700 surveys in the community.

 The Library continues to be busy with hosting their various community groups and clubs.